-- Sports Massage can help reduce injuries and increase performance by utilizing different soft tissue techniques.
-These techniques can increase range of motion and/or flexibility, speed up recovery by increasing local circulation and reducing inflammation and help with rehabilitation of sports related injuries.
+Sports– Sports Massage can help reduce injuries and increase performance by utilizing different soft tissue techniques.
+These techniques can increase range of motion and/or flexibility, speed up recovery by increasing local circulation and reducing inflammation and help with the rehabilitation of sports-related injuries.

 - Foot Reflexology